moneytoo/Fixer/README.md

 ## Setup

 1. Run following command on your computer with Android device connected.
 This one time setup requires enabled Developer mode & USB debugging. <br> ``adb shell pm grant com.brouken.fixer android.permission.WRITE_SECURE_SETTINGS``
 2. Run following before adding any account.
-(Required only for app disabler)<br>``adb shell dpm set-device-owner com.brouken.fixer/.AdminReceiver``
+(Required only for app disabler)<br>``adb shell dpm set-device-owner com.brouken.fixer/.AdminReceiver``<br>(Possible issues on Samsung devices running Android 8 (?) - locking workspace, requiring factory reset!)
 3. Enable Accessibility

 WARNING: There are no checks for required permissions or runtime applying of changes so some features may require restart of a service or a device.